 In a bricks-and-mortar bookstore, books that are at the front of the store sell a lot more than books at the back on dusty shelves.

-Do you know that you can have more than two categories for your book?
+Are you aware that you can have more than two categories for your book?

 Did you know that search keywords are phrases and not single words?

-Do you know about keyword search volume and keyword difficulty?
+Do you understand keyword search volume and keyword difficulty?

 You can find even more information in another article about Amazon keywords and categories for books.

-But there is no escaping the fact that wise selection will help your potential book sales enormously.
+But there is no escaping the fact that wise selections will help you to sell books on Amazon.

 4. You have to promote your book NOW!